 Operating speed.
 Follow local regulations regarding speed limits, whether posted or not.
 In congested areas, lower your speed.

 Be considerate and efficient when launching your personal watercraft or boat.
 Prepare your gear beforehand, and perform all safety checks before you get into the water.
-Launch in timely manner and quietly.
+Launch quietly and in a timely manner.

 Be considerate of waterfront property owners and others near and on the water.
 Excessive noise from a poorly maintained or modified exhaust system disturbs others and is illegal in many areas.

-Prior to picking up your brand new Sea-Doo PWC or boat, make sure you are comfortable trailering your new boat.
+Prior to picking up your brand new Sea-Doo watercraft, make sure you are comfortable trailering it.

 When you're ready for your first launch be sure to check the ramp for obstacles or hazards.

-Have your boat ready before you hit the ramp (i.e. tie downs removed, drain plugs in, all required equipment on board, blower activated).
-At the waters edge unhook the winch strap, safety chain and light wire connector.
+Have your boat ready before you hit the ramp - tie downs removed, drain plugs in, all required equipment on board, blower activated.
+At the water's edge, unhook the winch strap, safety chain, and light wire connector.
 Upon returning, follow the steps in reverse.
-Always be aware of the fact that you are towing as you will want to take wider turns to avoid curbs and vehicles around town.
+Always be aware that you are towing, as you will want to take wider turns to avoid curbs and vehicles around town.

 Don't be afraid to ask your Sea-Doo dealer for some trailering tips.
 They are in business to help you.

 So what are you waiting for?
-Go launch your watercraft or boat and get your share of Sea-Doo fun!
+Go launch your watercraft and get your share of Sea-Doo fun!